 - Yarn or tapestry needle with a large eye for weaving in ends.

-- Ruler - Not essential, but useful for crossing out each row after working it.
+- Ruler.
+While not essential, it is useful for crossing out each row after working on it.
 This helps you keep your place in the pattern.

 - Stitch markers.

-Most corner to corner crochet patterns include a graph pattern and, sometimes, written instructions.
+Most corner to corner crochet patterns includes a graph pattern and, sometimes, written instructions.

-The graph or grids, which is also called a C2C chart, helps you see what the whole corner-to-corner pattern looks like.
+The graph or grid, which is also called a C2C chart, helps you see what the whole corner-to-corner pattern looks like.
 The graph pattern is like a "map" for crochet.

 Line-by-line written instructions tell you exactly how many tiles to crochet next to each other in each diagonal row.
 This means that you don't have to count the pixels on the graph pattern anymore.